Investing in growth stocks can produce substantial returns for your portfolio. But picking individual stocks isn't for everyone.

 Before investing in a growth ETF, it's important to consider what type of growth stocks you want to own.

-- Small-cap growth stocks notably hold a lot of potential for massive gains but tend to underperform as a group.
+- Small-cap growth stocks have significant potential for massive gains but tend to underperform as a group.

-- International growth stocks can provide portfolio exposure to innovative companies outside of the U.S. but come with additional risks.
+- International growth stocks can provide portfolio exposure to innovative companies outside the U.S. but also carry additional risks.

 - An actively managed growth fund has the potential to outperform the market, thanks to the insights of a smart investment manager, but could also end up on the other side of the coin.